arianensis/m7m8/AEA5/Readme.md

 * This project is being made in Android Studio and coded in Java.
 It also includes the use of the API mentioned above and the [Retrofit](https://square.github.io/retrofit/) and [Glide](https://guides.codepath.com/android/Displaying-Images-with-the-Glide-Library) custom libraries.

 ## Credits
-This was made by Meridia Soler Artigues "Arianensis" as a class project upon templates by [our teacher](https://github.com/martamillanlom)
+This was made by Meridia Soler Artigues "Arianensis" as a class project upon templates aby [our teacher](https://github.com/martamillanlom)